oceana0049/sep10-freedom-project/prep/content.md

 * Most Complex: Home workout Tech
   * This category includes [peloton](https://www.onepeloton.com), [tonal](https://tonal.com).
+  * Peloton is mostly for cardio, Tonal is for strength training.
   * These technologies are advananced and expensive.
 They allow you to workout from home, with AI workout tracking to progress you forward.